See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Introduction

-We systematically evaluate VLMs across \textit{culturally diverse} image understanding tasks ranging from the objective to the subjective (Figure \ref{fig:tasks}): object identification \citep{rojas2022dollar}, question answering \citep{goyal2017vqav2,zhou2022vlue}, and art emotion classification \citep{mohamed2022artelingo}.
-In every task, we find that nearly all the VLMs we evaluate exhibit a Western bias, one that is only sometimes reduced by prompting in Chinese.
+We begin by evaluating off-the-shelf VLMs in multiple languages on tasks with images and labels from representative Western and East Asian cultures: object identification \citep{rojas2022dollar}, question answering \citep{schwenk2022okvqa,romero2024cvqa}, and art emotion classification \citep{mohamed2022artelingo}.
+Then, to isolate the effect of language on bias in these tasks, we train our own VLMs in a controlled setting.
+This restricts us to languages with publicly available LLMs that are comparable and strong enough to adapt to multimodal tasks: English and Chinese \citep{xu2024survey}.

+We find nearly all off-the-shelf VLMs exhibit a Western bias in every task, performing better on examples from both the narrow set of English-speaking countries and a broader set spanning North America / Western Europe (i.e. ``the West", \citet{spielvogel2012western}) than on examples from China and its neighbors (i.e. East Asia, \citet{choi2010east}).
+Moreover, this bias is not consistently reduced by prompting in Chinese instead of English even though Chinese is culturally closer to East Asia.

-Next, to better understand the effect of language on bias in image understanding, we train comparable VLMs; specifically, we train multiple LLaVa variants \citep{liu2024llava} by fusing CLIP \citep{radford2021clip} with the $7$B-parameter instruction-tuned variants of Llama2 and Baichuan2, which were pre-trained on $2$ trillion (T) tokens of English and English/Chinese respectively \citep{touvron2023llama,yang2023baichuan}.
-We find that using a more balanced language mix during LLM pre-training reduces model bias in multimodal tasks, even when prompting in English.
+To understand this, we train comparable LLaVa variants \citep{liu2024llava} by fusing CLIP \citep{radford2021clip} with the $7$B-parameter instruction-tuned variants of Llama2 and Baichuan2, which were pre-trained on $2$ trillion (T) tokens of English and English/Chinese respectively \citep{touvron2023llama,yang2023baichuan}.
+We find that using a more representative language mix during LLM pre-training reduces model bias in visual tasks in both the narrow set of Chinese-speaking countries and the broader set of its East Asian neighbors, even when prompting in English.
 Moreover, while prompting in Chinese leads to reductions in bias, these reductions are much larger when Chinese is well represented during pre-training.
-These findings are more pronounced in subjective tasks like art emotion classification, but surprisingly, they still hold for objective tasks such as object identification where we might otherwise expect the pre-training language distribution to have no effect.
-Finally, while we might hope to see similar reductions by simply using a multilingual fusion corpus, we show this is no replacement for an LLM pre-trained on large quantities of Chinese text.
+These findings are more pronounced in subjective tasks like art emotion classification, but surprisingly, they hold for objective tasks such as visual question answering where we might otherwise expect the pre-training language mix to have no effect.
+Finally, while we might hope to see similar reductions by simply using a smaller-scale multilingual fusion corpus, we show this is no replacement for an LLM pre-trained on large quantities of Chinese text.